ezgiletta/ezgiletta/README.md

 ### Hi there 👋

-# 🚀 Welcome to Ezgi Sarikayak's GitHub!
+# 🚀 Welcome to Ezgi's GitHub!

 ## 🌱 About Me
 I'm a passionate Machine Learning Engineer and Software Developer with a strong educational background and diverse professional experience.
 I hold a Master's degree in Computer Science from the Technical University of Munich and a Bachelor's in Electrical and Electronic Engineering and Software Engineering from Bahçeşehir University.